HumeAI/hume-api-examples/evi/evi-dotnet-quickstart/README.md

 ## Output

-The application will generate several audio files in a temporary directory and demonstrate streaming functionality.
-Check the console output for the location of generated audio files.
+The application connects to EVI, streams your audio file, and displays:
+- Transcribed user speech
+- Assistant responses
+- Audio output notifications